trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 Hurdles faced in learning new technologies:
 The biggest hurdles I faced when tackling this project centered around learning a new authentication system, database, integration of Google maps, and deployment to a platform I had never used before.

 Communicating with the back end in a different way definitely at times became a problem.
-I learned alot about [snapshot](https://firebase.google.com/docs/firestore/query-data/get-data)

-Stretch goals:
-Employ phone technology to add user photos to their accounts.
-Have a chat room enabled for users that they can participate in.
-Use of the App for meetups and in a social platform setting.
-Reverse notification from breweries on release dates of new beers and events.
+I learned a lot about [snapshot](https://firebase.google.com/docs/firestore/query-data/get-data) and how to capture individual id's from the url.
+Setup and deployment in firebase is well documented and I suggest all those that want to learn the resource to read further from the links or take a turorial.
+Google maps integration was on the surface an easy integration but the functionality is a fun one to learn.
+The documentation is not very good and leaves some gaps to fill.

 <!-- Current End of File! -->